1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 <div id='buttons'></div>

-This is just a starting point - onces

-Since we've stored
+This is just a starting point.
+If we think of anything to sort or group our data on, seeing it only requires writing a short function.
+We've also only looked at a small slice of whole nomination dataset.

 #### Interesting things to read